 Such a request could be perceived by many as an attempt by Khan to throw a spanner in the works, as Kell would not merely give his belt up and Khan’s team knew that, however, was that their actual intention?

 When Eddie Hearn spoke to iFLTV in December he said “If I ask for an exception [from the IBF], which probably wouldn’t be granted because of his [Brook’s] layoff we’d have to fight Bizier next in the summer.
 I’d rather get it done in February and then you can have the summer fight [between Khan and Brook]”.

-Whether the IBF were actually contacted by Hearn in regards to this matter or if they received a request to delay the mandatory is unknown.
+Whether Hearn actually contacted the IBF in regards to this matter or if they received a request to delay the mandatory is unknown.

-The IBF are seen as one the stricter governing bodies, but surely if Hearn really wanted to make the Khan vs. Brook fight then he would have at least tried to get the IBF to give him some leeway in regards to Brook’s mandatory.
+The IBF is seen as one the stricter governing bodies, but evidently, if Hearn wanted to make the Khan vs Brook fight, then he would have at least tried to get the IBF to give him some leeway in regards to Brook’s mandatory.